- Design differences

-How to tell you're buying the Switch OLED and not the older ones
+How to tell you're buying the Switch OLED

 The Switch OLED is the first Switch iteration to have a box that is taller vertically than it is wide.
 It comes in either a black dock with red and blue Joy-Cons or a white dock and white Joy-Cons for the first time ever.
 Since white has never been an official Switch color before, that's the biggest giveaway.
 Well, that and the large "OLED" word that appears just under the Switch's image.